 Kidney 773mg taurine/kg

 Sirloin 560mg taurine/kg

 Taurine amounts in cuts of meat collected from: Taurine concentrations in animal feed ingredients; cooking influences taurine content (A. R. Spitze et al, 2003).
 Do not worry about over feeding taurine.
 Taurine is water-soluble and is processed through the kidneys.
 If the cat cannot process the amount of taurine ingested, the excess is passed in the urine.

 Taurine is an essential amino acid for cats and kittens.
-It must be supplied in recommended amounts in the diet on a daily basis for optimal health.
+It must be supplied via the diet in recommended amounts on a daily basis for optimal health.
 This is due to the fact that cats and kittens cannot synthesize their own taurine like dogs can.

 Raw diets with a focus on whole animal proteins will provide sufficient amounts of taurine.
-However, it is recommended to add a taurine supplement if a home-prepared ground raw diet is fed.
+However, it is recommended to add a taurine supplement when feeding a ground home-prepared raw diet.
 Taurine is depleted during grinding due to moisture loss and surface exposure to air.